adi868/Smothii/README.md

 # smöthii

-## About smöthii
+## About Smöthii
-Smöthii is an interactive interface for a fresh ingredient smoothie vending machine.
-The smöthii application allows a customer to select to purchase a smöthii from a list of previously-created recipes or create a custom smöthii from the available ingredients.
+Smöthii is an encompassing interactive interface for a fresh smoothie vending machine.
+The Smöthii application allows a customer to select and purchase a Smöthii from a list of official recipes or personally create a custom Smöthii from the available ingredients.
+Once the customer has selected a Smöthii to purchase, a vending interface directs the customer throughout the full purchase and Smöthii production.

 ## Installation
 The smöthii app relies on Node.js to provide the web server, and mysql to store vending machine data (smöthiis, ingredients, recipies, smöthii purchases and ingredient restocks).
 There are a number of node.js packages used to extend functionality listed below.